AlexaH88/anthemology/README.md

   - Create an account or profile page for standard users, for them to personalise their account further, with a profile picture for example.
 Allow for the user to edit, and delete their account.

-  - Create a comments feature on the songs to allow for social interaction and the building of a community.
+  - Create a comments feature (model) on the songs to allow for social interaction and the building of a community.

-  - Create a rating feature on the songs to allow for social interaction and the building of a community.
+  - Create a rating feature (model) on the songs to allow for social interaction and the building of a community.

+  - Enable users to include the album artwork when creating a song, as well as the corresponding music video.

   - Improve the Lighthouse Performance score across devices.